mindsdb/mindsdb/mindsdb/integrations/handlers/spacy_handler/README.md

 When initializing the model, it is important to define **"linguistic_feature"** and **"target_column"**.
 With lingustic feature, you define the type of NLP process you want to perform on specific column ("target_column").

+In case of errors, for English model or any model you have to install it in the following way: **python -m spacy download en_core_web_sm**

 ```sql
 CREATE MODEL spacy__morphology__model
 PREDICT recognition